| |

 Q: Then what?

-A: I was a staff writer at the East Bay Express, an alt-weekly
+A: I was a staff writer for many years at the East Bay Express, an alt-weekly

 newspaper in the San Francisco Bay Area, for eight years.
 I covered just